Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 If the parkway tree has been removed due to the Emerald Ash Borer the City is currently allowing residents to add their address to our Parkway Tree Replacement list by calling 815-838-0549 option 8.
 If the parkway tree was removed but is not an Emerald Ash residents can take advantage of our 50/50 program by submitting a request in our service request system.

-Waste Management will pick up bagged leaves until December 8th on your designated garbage day (no sticker necessary).
-The Public Works annual leaf pick up program begins mid October provided enough leaves have fallen to warrant a crew going out, and will run through the beginning of December (weather permitting).
+Waste Management will pick up bagged leaves until the first week of December on your designated garbage day (no sticker necessary).
+The Public Works annual leaf pick up program begins mid October provided enough leaves have fallen to warrant a crew going out, and will run through Friday, November 15 (weather permitting).
 Please rake your leaves to the back edge of the curb line.

 For questions regarding JULIE markings in your yard, please contact JULIE directly at 1-800-892-0123